Moon Kyung-eun: Professional career

-In 2001, Moon signed with Incheon SK Bigs, now Daegu KOGAS Pegasus, and spent five seasons at the team.
-During the 2003-04 season, Woo Ji-won set the record for the most points scored in a single game in the Korean Basketball League, scoring 70 points against Changwon LG Sakers in March.
-On the same day Moon scored 66 points (22 three-pointers) against TG Sambo, ranking second behind Woo.
-The records came under scrutiny from fans and the media due to the statistical impossibility of such records occurring during a regular professional game unless collusion between players and coaches had taken place and the opposing team intentionally failing to play in a usual competitive manner to allow the respective players to achieve their records.
-As no evidence was ever presented to support the theory, the records still remain in the KBL's record book, but have been described as "shameful" and "embarrassing" by the media and still regarded as a taboo topic by head coaches and players of the respective teams from the two games.
+In 2001, Moon signed with Incheon SK Bigs, now Daegu KOGAS Pegasus, and spent five seasons with the team.
+During the 2003-04 season, Ulsan Mobis Automons guard Woo Ji-won set the record for the most points scored in a single game in the Korean Basketball League, scoring 70 points against Changwon LG Sakers in March.
+On the same day, Moon scored 66 points (22 three-pointers) against TG Sambo, ranking second behind Woo.
+The records came under scrutiny from fans and the media due to the statistical impossibility of such records occurring during a regular professional game unless collusion between players and coaches had taken place and the opposing team intentionally failed to play in a usual competitive manner to allow the respective players to achieve their records.
+As no evidence was ever presented to support the theory, the records still remain in the KBL's record book, but have been described as "shameful" and "embarrassing" by the media and are still regarded as taboo topic by head coaches and players of the respective teams from the two games.
 In later years, Moon and Woo have declined to mention the records whenever their career achievements are brought up.
 After the 2003-04 season, the KBL stopped issuing an award to the top scorer at its annual awards ceremony and only releases the statistics on its official website.

 Moon joined Seoul SK Knights in 2006.
 He retired at the end of the 2009-10 season.
-Seoul SK Knights retired his number 10 jersey.
+The team retired his number 10 jersey.
 Known for being one of the best three-point shooters during his heyday, he earned the nickname "Rambo Shooter" as he was said to resemble Rambo actor Sylvester Stallone.

 Post-retirement

 Like many of his contemporaries, Moon went into coaching after retiring as a player.
-He was appointed head coach of Seoul SK Knights ahead of the 2012-13 season and led them to the KBL Championship five years later.
+He was appointed head coach of the Seoul SK Knights ahead of the 2012-13 season and led them to the KBL Championship five years later.
 His success made him one of the few head coaches to have won the KBL Championship as both a player and a head coach.
-His former assistant and long-time national team and club teammate Chun Hee-chul took over from the 2021-22 season as Moon was assigned to a technical advisor role with the Knights.
+His former assistant and long-time national team and club teammate Chun Hee-chul took over from the 2021–22 season as Moon was assigned to a technical advisor role with the Knights.
+After a period of time spent as a KBL commentator, he returned to coaching and was named head coach of Suwon KT Sonicboom for the upcoming 2025-26 season.

 Since 2021, Moon has appeared in several variety shows alongside fellow retired basketball players such as Hyun Joo-yup, Hur Jae and Woo Ji-won.
 He and Hyun are the main cast members of the JTBC basketball-themed program Witch Fitness Basketball Club (also known as Jump Like A Witch), in which the duo try to teach female celebrities without any athletic background how to play basketball.

 Personal life

 Moon has been married since 1998.
-He and his wife, a fellow Yonsei alumnus, have a daughter.
+He and his wife, a fellow Yonsei alumnus, have a daughter named Moon Jin-won.